hmirh/EYNET/readme.md

 A Matlab implementation of this work is available here.
 You can download it for free and use it anywhere, but refer to its paper.

-For run the EyNEt, you should run the '''main.m'''  file.
+For run the EYNet, you should run the '''main.m'''  file.